 How do trash and food affect sustainability?

-Sustainability and energy-saving efforts must focus not merely on dealing with the waste we’ve created but also on reducing the amount we make of it in the first place.
+Sustainability is a social change movement.
+Our efforts must focus not merely on dealing with the waste we’ve created but also on reducing the amount we make of it in the first place.
 For example, instead of addressing how we recycle single-serve water bottles, we need to ask why we are using them to begin with, particularly when there’s good, free drinking water all over campus.
-Food is another commodity that goes to great waste.
-In fact, some of the finest minds on the planet in both environmental science and food studies here at NYU say that choosing menu options lower on the food chain is one of the most impactful things we can do.
+That’s why in 2020, NYU stopped purchasing single-use water bottles.
+Students can support this initiative by carrying their own reusable bottle.